 > Provide facilities for the community and visitors

 > Support the fragile rural economy and encourage economic development

 We are two thirds of the way through our programme to restore three heritage buildings in Keld and return them to productive use.

 We have opened a holiday cottage, Countryside & Heritage Centre, an events and activity space, a well-being garden and a community orchard, as well as organising a thriving events and activity programme.

-Join us for this pleasant guided walk through the meadows to the confluence of Birkdale and Sleddale becks - the official source of the River Swale.
+Join us for this pleasant, gentle guided walk through the meadows to the confluence of Birkdale and Sleddale becks - the official source of the River Swale.

 Join our popular flower identification walk, organised in conjunction with Yoredale Natural History Society.
 Identify up to 100 different types of wildflower along a gentle and scenic walk from Keld to Muker via the famous hay meadows.